sabine-hazimeh/Goal-Master/README.md

 <!-- Prompt Engineering -->
 <img src="./image/title7.svg"/>

-### Mastering AI Interaction: Unveiling the Power of Prompt Engineering:
+### Mastering Personalized Learning: Harnessing Machine Learning for Tailored Course and Exercise Recommendations

-- This project uses advanced prompt engineering techniques to optimize the interaction with natural language processing models.
-By skillfully crafting input instructions, we tailor the behavior of the models to achieve precise and efficient language understanding and generation for various tasks and preferences.
+- This project utilizes machine learning techniques to personalize learning experiences by recommending courses that align with the user's educational goals and unique conditions.
+By analyzing the user’s health status, the system also predicts and suggests appropriate exercises.
+This approach enables precise and efficient recommendations, optimizing both the user’s learning progress and physical well-being.

 <br><br>